RedisAI/VecSimDev-POCs/README.md

 # VecSimDev-POCs

-A collection of self contained reproducationable POCs for Vector Search purposes
+A collection of self contained reproducible POCs for Vector Search purposes